neondatabase/website/content/docs/manage/branches.md

 1. In the Neon Console, select a project.
 2. Select **Branches** to view the branches for the project.
-3. Select a branch from the table to view details about the branch, including the branch's endpoint hostname.
+3. Select a branch from the table to view details about the branch.

 ![Branch details](./images/branch_details.png)

 <Admonition type="note">
 Each branch is created with an endpoint, which is the compute instance associated with the branch.
-To connect to a branch, you must connect to the endpoint.
-For instructions, see [Connect to a branch](#connect-to-a-branch).
-A endpoint hostname starts with an `ep-` prefix.
-You can also find an endpoint hostname in the branch connection string in the **Connection Details** widget on the project **Dashboard**.
+To connect to a database in a branch, you must connect via an endpoint.
+For instructions, see [Connect to a branch database](#connect-to-a-branch-database).
 </Admonition>

 The **Branches** widget on the project **Dashboard** also lists the branches in a Neon project.
 Selecting **Manage** from the **Branches** widget directs you to the **Branches** page, where you can view and manage branches.

-## Connect to a branch
+## Connect to a branch database

-Connecting to a branch requires connecting to the branch's endpoint, which is the compute instance associated with a branch.
-The following steps describe how to connect to a branch using `psql` and a connection string obtained from the Neon Console.
+Connecting to a database in a branch requires connecting via an endpoint, which is the compute instance associated with a branch.
+The following steps describe how to connect using `psql` and a connection string obtained from the Neon Console.

 <Admonition type="tip">
-You can also query a branch from the Neon SQL Editor.
+You can also query the databases in a branch from the Neon SQL Editor.
 For instructions, see [Query with Neon's SQL Editor](../query-with-neon-sql-editor).
 </Admonition>

 1. In the Neon Console, select a project.